codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

 Here we are using a `LinkButton` for the Edit action and a `Button` widget for the Remove action.
 The `LinkButton` requires a `href` property containing the target URL.
 In this case, we are using a template to define a custom URL for each entry.
 We have yet to create a target route for these URLs.

+### Callback methods

-As for the Button widget, we are passing the name of the `Controller` method as an `onClick` property.
+It's common practice to concentrate business logic required for views in a Controller.
+This helps keeping the view code tidy.
+Cx enables us to use the controller methods as callback functions simply by passing the name of the controller method as an `onClick` property.
 In order for this to work, there are two things we need to do:
-* import the Controller and pass it to one of the parent components so it gets initilized.
+* pass the Controller to one of the ancestor components.
+This means that an instance of that Controller will be initilized each time the component renders.
+The same controller instance will also be passed to all child components.
+Beacuse of this, when using controller method names of callbacks, it's possible to invoke methods defined higher in the ancestor tree.
-* define the `remove` method inside the Controller.
+* define the appropriate method inside the Controller (in this case the `remove` method).

 We already have a Controller created and imported as part of the route template.
 Now we just need to pass it to the `Section` widget: